 The company performs at the War Memorial Opera House from January through May.

 40. LOOK AT THE LIGHTS ON THE SAN FRANCISCO BAY BRIDGE

 The Bay Bridge is transformed when the sun goes down into a twinkling LED sculpture powered by computer algorithms that create fascinating patterns.

 One of the best places to watch the show is from the Embarcadero between the Ferry Building and the bridge.

 Look into the Go San Francisco® Sightseeing Pass

 When you’re thinking about which things to do in San Francisco to put on your itinerary, it’s worth looking at what San Francisco attractions Go San Francisco covers.

 Pass holders typically won’t have to wait in the ticket line, and some attractions even offer priority entry for Go San Francisco passholders.
-Passes are available in 1-, 2-, 3-, and 5-day options to accommodate the different locals and visitors, and you can build your own pass if you’re only planning on visiting a few San Francisco attractions.
+Passes are available in 1-, 2-, 3-, and 5-day options to accommodate the different locals and visitors.

-It really is one of the best ways to save time and money when you’re exploring the city from your fantastic San Francisco hotel.
+It is one of the best ways to save time and money when exploring the city from your fantastic San Francisco luxury hotel.

 What are your favorite things to do in San Francisco?